gawth/vim/README.md

 curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim
 ```

-Then, in the bundle dir use the curl commands at the end of the .vimrc to download the various libs
+Then, in the bundle dir use the commands below to download the various modules - I just copy/paste
+in to a command window.

 ```
 git clone https://github.com/vim-scripts/AutoClose.git